robinmanuelthiel/instructions-styleguide/README.md

 Whenever providing code, make sure to wrap it into a dedicated coding block.
 Even if it is just a single line.
 Do never write any code inline!

-Make sure to sepcify the language to get proper syntax highlighting which increases readability.
+Make sure to specify the language to get proper syntax highlighting which increases readability.

 ```csharp
 // Add comments to your code